 Now that you have a better understanding of web app architecture, let’s take a closer look at how everything works.

 As you may have noticed from the diagram in the previous section, web apps are made up of two main components — backend and frontend.
-However, there’s another essential part that we can’t skip, and thus the architecture of a web-based application consists of:
+However, everything is a bit more complex, and there are some other parts we can’t skip.
+Thus, the architecture of a web-based application consists of the following.

 Models of Web App Components